SAFEHR-data/uclh-synthetic-data/resources/configuration-files/readme-config.md

 ```

 #### config.yaml
 In this example the synthetic data for the two columns that are not database keys are randomly chosen from the values in the source data.
+This is indicated by `dist_gen.choice`.

 ```
 src-stats: